The Best Expensive Toilets of 2020

 - Precise water usage

 Also, the washlet cleansing includes 3 modes as an option, with an adjustable heated seat and spray, the experience of using this expensive toilet is spectacular.
 If it is not enough, this expensive model comes along with a remote control for more advanced setting.
-It is probably the best toilet I have seen so far.
+It is probably the best one I have seen so far.